Woodrow Wyatt: Member of Parliament: 1945–1955

 Wyatt was elected to Parliament in 1945 as the Labour MP for Birmingham Aston, and retained the seat until the 1955 general election.

 During the Cabinet Mission to India in 1946 he served as an informal liaison officer between the mission and the Muslim League.
 Wyatt was a member of the 15-strong Keep Left group of Labour MPs.
 In the group's pamphlet, published in May 1947, he criticised the government's failure to demobilise the armed forces quickly enough.
+In 1950, Wyatt visited Israel.
+He praised Israel for its "democratic socialism", which he believed was inspired by "the achievements of British socialism."
+Wyatt regretted Ernest Bevin's "prejudice against Zionism", because "Israel might easily have been a member state of the British Commonwealth" had it not been for the conflict over Palestine.
+Had Israel been part of the Commonwealth, Wyatt said "action might have been taken in time to prevent the loss of Abadan oil."

 Clement Attlee appointed Wyatt Under-Secretary at the War Office in April 1951, an office he held for six months until Labour was defeated in the October 1951 election.

 He published Into the Dangerous World in 1952.
 Following the splitting of his Aston constituency, Wyatt was unable to find a more promising option than the Conservative-held Grantham constituency, which he nonetheless fought in 1955, being defeated by 2,375 votes.
 By coincidence, Grantham was the home town of his latter-day friend Margaret Thatcher.